-- Christian Accountability: Getting It Right, Getting It Wrong, and Knowing the Difference
+Related: Christian Accountability: Getting It Right, Getting It Wrong, and Knowing the Difference

 John Evans • I’m incredibly passionate about functional fitness because it saved my life.
 I’ve lost a total of 235 lbs. and I’m continuing to lose weight thanks to proper nutrition and functional fitness.
 I’m such a believer that I got my certification to train others in functional fitness and now I want to help you function better in life.

 I don’t have a magic pill.
 I specialize in hard work and discipline, and let’s be honest–that’s what you need.
-So call me when you’re ready to chat, and let’s get started.